Clips

 : Navigate to the next or previous clip page for the selected track.

 : Undo/Redo the last action across both the Sequencer and Clip Pages.
-BETA

 Clip: Copy a specific clip to the clipboard.